Manquia/Distillery/Technique.md

 - Instrument threading primitives (Mutex, semaphore, Conditional Variable) to log directly to a profiler.
 This is important since using most thread primitives lead to threads waiting in sleep so the cost may be hidden otherwise.
 - @TODO @Incomplete add more wisdom once I have become wiser to the ways of multithreaded programming.
 Ask people who have more experience in this area.

+@Talk about batching and thread context switching probably.

 @TODO

+* Dirty Flag (Object/data has changed)
+* Container check number (Reduce lookup count by holding onto a change id/number to know if a container has been changed since last time you attempted to find something inside it).
+There can be both a Change/Add and a Change/Subtract number to further reduce extra checks.

 * Moore's Law - CPU "power" progression
 * Amdahl's law - Multi-core speedup limits